 In its white paper, Green Peak admits it did not try to include in its landscape some alternatives such as cellular, DECT, RFID and proprietary specifications such as Z-Wave, EnOcean and others which further complicate the terrain.
 “The sooner this complex material is sorted out, the better it will be for everyone,” the white paper concludes.

-For the rest of the story, see EBN sister site EETimes.
+To read the rest of this article, visit EBN sister site EETimes.